Pin Mill: History

-these activities are known to have taken place at Pin Mill, so the origin of the name remains uncertain.
+these activities are known to have taken place at Pin Mill.

 Pin Mill was once a busy landing point for ship-borne cargo, a centre for the repair of Thames sailing barges and home to many small industries such as sail making, a maltings (now a workshop) and a brickyard.
 The east coast has a long history of smuggling, in which Pin Mill and the Butt and Oyster pub allegedly played key parts.

 During World War II Pin Mill was home to Royal Navy Motor Launches and to a degaussing vessel created from a herring drifter.
-Pin Mill and Woolverstone were home ports to many landing craft, tank used in the invasion of Normandy in 1944.
+Pin Mill and Woolverstone were home ports to many tank landing craft used in the invasion of Normandy in 1944.

-There have also been recent improvements in the sailing infrastructure, and responsibility for the Hard at Pin Mill has been handed over to a new 'community interest' company.
+There were later improvements in the sailing infrastructure, and responsibility for the Hard at Pin Mill was handed over to a new 'community interest' company.

-Immediately downriver of houseboats are a number of wrecked traditional vessels popular with artists and photographers.

 Leisure activities and places of interest

 Pin Mill has often been the subject of painting and photography, and is a popular yacht and dinghy sailing destination.
 During WWII many yachts were placed for storage west of the hamlet in what were then called 'the saltings,' awaiting the cessation of hostilities.
 The moorings in the river were home to the Royal Harwich One Design Class boats for many years in the 1940s.
 There are two boatyards, and the Pin Mill Sailing Club has hosted an annual Barge Match since 1962.
 The Grindle is a small stream that flows alongside Pin Mill Common down to the Pin Mill Hard on the foreshore.
 It is used by dinghies to ferry sailors ashore.

 The Butt and Oyster is a traditional 17th-century public house that serves real ale.
 It is a listed building with bay windows in the bar and restaurant that offer panoramic views of the Orwell estuary.

 Pin Mill lies along the Stour and Orwell walk.
 There many signposted walks in the immediate area, including through the Cliff Plantation forest owned by the National Trust.

-Pin Mill can be reached at the end of a lane half a mile from the centre of Chelmondiston, which is serviced by the B1456 Ipswich-Shotley road.
-There is a public car park near the foreshore, and also limited customer parking in the Butt and Oyster pub.